Skip to main content

 What is a Digital Product Passport (DPP)?

 A Digital Product Passport is a structured digital dataset that provides information about a product's origin, composition, repair and dismantling options, and end-of-life handling.
-It's required by the EU Ecodesign for Sustainable Products Regulation (ESPR) 2024/1781.
+It is introduced by the EU Ecodesign for Sustainable Products Regulation (ESPR) 2024/1781 and becomes mandatory product group by product group, as delegated acts are adopted.

 When do I need a DPP?